Groundbreaking Technologies For Diabetic Eye Disease To Be Unveiled At Arab Health 2025

-(MENAFN- Mid-East Info) The Retina clinic London will showcase cutting-edge innovations in the diagnosis, monitoring, and treatment of diabetic eye disease at Arab health 2025, taking place at the Dubai World Trade Centre.
+(MENAFN- Dubai PR Network) Dubai, United Arab Emirates, 23 January 2025: The Retina clinic London will showcase cutting-edge innovations in the diagnosis, monitoring, and treatment of diabetic eye disease at Arab health 2025, taking place at the Dubai World Trade Centre.

 Highlighting the event is the immersive simulation,“Seeing Beyond the Ordinary and Repairing Damages,” led by world-renowned ophthalmologist and vitreoretinal surgeon, Professor Paulo Eduardo Stanga, Founder and Chief Medical Officer of The Retina Clinic London.